Trip Highlights

 Tent Peak Climbing is one of the attainable peaks in the Annapurna region which can be climbed successfully by any enthusiastic mountaineer.
 The Tent Peak Climbing Difficulty Level hasn’t been marked as very high and is indeed a beautiful peak for basic mountaineers to carry out their expedition in.
 So, you do not need to worry about the challenge of climbing as our team will guide you towards the top while you own the glory of summiting Tent Peak.
 The Difficulty level of Tharpa Chuli Peak or Tent Peak in the Annapurna Himalayas has been graded 2C by the Nepal Mountaineering Association.

-Why Choose Nepal Nomad for the Summit of Tent Peak
+Why Nepal Nomad for the Summit of Tent Peak

 Nepal Nomad is a well-managed and well-functioning travel company that has been providing satisfaction to nomads for more than a decade in almost all areas of adventure in Nepal.
 So, you do not need to think twice about choosing our team to accompany and serve you in your venture to the top of Tent Peak as the team is filled with professional, experienced, passionate, and well-trained members including guides, mountaineers, porters, and office staff.
 Our guides are perfectly trained in map-reading, first-aid service, and rescue training whereas our mountaineers have the best IFMGA and NNMGA certificates.
 We can also prepare a proper Tent Peak Climbing Departure Date for you.